chanzuckerberg/cellxgene-census/README.md

 - R support!
 - We are currently working on creating the tooling necessary to perform data modeling at scale with seamless integration of the Cell Census and [PyTorch](https://pytorch.org/).
 - To increase the usability of the Cell Census for research, in 2023 and 2024 we are planning to explore the following areas :
-   - Organism-wide normalization
+   - Include organism-wide normalized layers.
-   - Organism-wide embeddings
+   - Include Organism-wide embeddings.
-   - Smart subsampling
+   - On-demand information-rich subsampling.

 ## Projects and tools using the Cell Census